People, Plants, Pleasure: A Conversation with Zheng Bo

 Lectures

-Zheng Bo (they/them) is a contemporary artist based in Hong Kong who works with plants and will be featured in the upcoming exhibition "Growing and Knowing in the Gardens of China," which highlights how Chinese gardens have served as transformative spaces.
+Zheng Bo (they/them), a contemporary artist based in Hong Kong who works with plants, is featured in the exhibition “Growing and Knowing in the Gardens of China,” which highlights how Chinese gardens have served as transformative spaces.
 Bo will join Phillip Bloom, June and Simon K.C.
-Li Curator of the Chinese Garden and Director of the Center for East Asian Garden Studies, for a conversation about the artist's wide-ranging practice.
+Li Curator of the Chinese Garden and Director of the Center for East Asian Garden Studies, for a conversation about the artist’s wide-ranging practice.
 For the past decade, Zheng has created films, installations, drawings, and exercises that allow them to develop deeper, more meaningful, and more pleasurable relationships with plants.
 These practices ultimately question the ethics of human-centered modes of artmaking and being.

-A collage, on left a black and white image of a person near a cave with water and plants, on right a color portrait of a person with short hair who is wearing a white shirt.
+A black-and-white image of a person near a cave with water and plants (left) and a color portrait of a person with short hair who is wearing a white shirt.

-On the left, a video still from Ecosensibility Exercise: Fragrant Eight-Section Brocade, a commissioned work for "Growing and Knowing in the Gardens of China" by contemporary artist Zheng Bo, pictured on the right.
+A video still (left) from Ecosensibility Exercise: Fragrant Eight-Section Brocade, a commissioned work for “Growing and Knowing in the Gardens of China” by contemporary artist Zheng Bo (right).

 Sept.
 14, 2024–Jan.
 6, 2025 | This exhibition displays 24 artworks and a performance piece highlighting how Chinese gardens have served as transformative spaces for growing and contemplating plants, encouraging visitors to view their gardens as sources of delight, nourishment, and inspiration.